 Dear Epping Road Veterinary Hospital friends,

 These are stressful times for all, and the last thing you need is to worry about your pet’s health while we navigate through the current health threat of COVID-19.
-That’s why at this time, we will continue to be open during normal business hours.
-We have, however, made necessary changes to our operations to assist in social distancing efforts in light of this threat.
+That’s why at this time, we will continue to be open during normal business hours and will continue to serve our patients and their families.

 We can't express how much we appreciate the understanding and well-wishes from our extended ERVH family during these difficult times.
 We are so grateful to have such a great group of individuals and families to serve.
 We are committed to remaining open and continuing care for our patients and are making further adjustments and modifications to our practice as necessary based on recommendations by the CDC, WHO, AVMA, and our local agencies.

-To continue our effort to keep everyone – you, your pet, and our staff – safe and healthy, our curbside service policy will remain in effect for our clients bringing pets in for services and also for picking up supplies like food and medication.
-This means you will please call us upon your arrival, and we will send a team member to retrieve your pet from you at your vehicle to bring your pet inside for services and/or bring you your purchased items.
-We will also obtain credit card payments over the phone and discourage cash or check payments until further notice.
-Invoices may be emailed or printed and brought to your vehicle in our parking lot.
+In an effort to keep everyone – you, your pet, and our staff – safe and healthy, we continue to provide curbside service to our clients, for both pets with appointments and also for picking up supplies like food and medication.
+Please call us upon your arrival, and we will send a team member to retrieve your pet from your car and bring your pet inside and/or to bring you your items for purchase.

 If you prefer not to wait, you may also drop your pet off with us.
-Our veterinarians will examine your pet and we’ll contact you when your pet is ready to go home.
+A doctor will examine your pet and we’ll contact you when your pet is ready to go home.
 To use this option, please call ahead for availability.
-We will still ask you to remain in your vehicle and adhere to the updated policies listed.

 We are committed to a rigorous protocols of disinfection between patients and making use of personal protective equipment.
 We are continually taking additional measures as necessary to be certain that our team members remain healthy and that we will continue to remain staffed through this pandemic.